fpc/FPCSource/tests/readme.txt

                        default is off
-TEST_TIMEOUT           use timeout wrapper for (remote) execution V                      print dotest commandline
+TEST_TIMEOUT           use timeout wrapper for (remote) execution V                      print dotest commandline TEST_ABI               test a certain abi, this influences where the
+                       c object files are taken from: TEST_ABI=eabi takes the c*.o files from
+                       test/cg/obj/linux/arm-eabi

   (Please add more test options if needed)